 The ancient Romans sure thought so.
-Building on Etruscan spirituality and borrowing at times from the Greeks, they built an empire – literally and metaphorically – around the sacred fire of the goddess Vesta.
-Rome’s founding people lit Vesta’s fire in the space that would become the Roman Forum and soon built a temple around it.
-The City of Rome, the Republic and later the Empire, spread out like a flame from that spot.
+They built their Eternal City – literally and metaphorically – around the Eternal Flame of the goddess Vesta.
+Rome’s founding people lit Vesta’s sacred fire in the space that would become the Roman Forum and soon built a temple around it.
+The kingdom of Rome, the Republic and later the Empire, spread out like a flame from that spot.

 The Vestal order, a powerful order of priestesses, was charged with keeping the fire going at all times and with overseeing a number of public festivals and rituals.
 They were rewarded handsomely for their efforts with a life of veneration, riches and luxury.

 Yet despite the pomp and ceremony that attended Vesta worship and the care of her eternal flame, Vesta was also a modest goddess.
 Just as she dwelt in the temple’s fire, she also dwelt in the hearth of every home.
 In this way, she made every home a domestic temple – a holy place.